How to Calculate the Ideal Pipeline Size for Your Marketing Agency

 Because the agency closes roughly 1 out of every 4 qualified opportunities, it would need approximately 120 qualified opportunities in the pipeline to hit its target.

-This means the agency’s pipeline value should be around $6,000,000.
+This means the agency’s pipeline value should be around $6,000,000

 Planning Your Business Goals

 Growing a creative agency requires setting agency performance KPIs to track progress.
 Having your eyes on business metrics and KPIs allows you to determine when business strategies should be adjusted to stay on track with agency goals.
 Your ideal pipeline size is not the only metric you should be tracking, especially if your goal is increasing your marketing agency valuation over time.
-There are many other growth metrics to have on your radar, including tracking agency profit margins and overall financial performance.
+There are many other growth metrics that reveal performance and capacity to have on your radar, including tracking agency profit margins and overall financial performance.
 Scenario planning with a cash flow forecast, cash flow management strategies and maintaining healthy agency cash reserves are essential tools your agency needs for sustainable growth.

 View all Blog Posts